CroudTech/Croud-Style-Guide/src/components/shared/layout/croud-sidebar.md

         </croud-sidebar>
     </div

-If you do not need to offset the side menu simply also add the class .no-offset
+If you do not need to offset the side menu simply also add the class .no-offset.
     <div>
         <button class="ui basic info button" @click="toggleSidebar = true">
             Test No Offset